Publish an ASP.NET Web App to an Azure VM from Visual Studio

 - To avoid providing authentication information every time you publish, you can populate the User name and Password fields and select the Save password box.

 - Use the Validate Connection button to confirm that you have entered the right information.

 Deploy to clean web server

 If you want to ensure that the web server has a clean copy of the web application after each upload (and that no other files are left hanging around from a previous deployment), you can check the Remove additional files at destination checkbox in the Settings tab.

 Warning: Publishing with this setting deletes all files that exist on the web server (wwwroot directory).
 Be sure you know the state of the machine before publishing with this option enabled.

 Set up CI/CD for automated deployment to Azure VM

-To set up a continuous delivery pipeline with Visual Studio Team Service, see Deploy to a Windows Virtual Machine.
+To set up a continuous delivery pipeline with Azure Pipelines, see Deploy to a Windows Virtual Machine.